Critical Practices for Anti-bias Education

 Prioritizing self-awareness and cultural competency supports three of the four anti-bias domains: Identity, Diversity and Action.
 Because the work touches on issues of personal identity and experience, it is important that students receive “lived” messages that are consistent with the stated messages in the curriculum.
-Culturally aware teachers model how to live the core values in the Anti-bias Framework.
+Culturally aware teachers model how to live the core values in the Social Justice Standards.
 These values support a safe and inclusive approach to working with students, colleagues, families and communities.

 A number of cultural competency self-assessments exist.
 Most include either self-reflection questions or checklists of indicators related to culturally competent practice against which teachers or organizations can measure their work.
 These tools can be used for personal learning, group discussion or both.

 Professional Development on Working with Specific Groups

 School communities benefit when teachers and other staff participate in professional development opportunities focused on working with LGBT youth, students with disabilities, English language learners, specific racial or ethnic groups and so on.
 Reading and sharing professional journals, books or blogs related to anti-bias education can augment professional development.

 17. Speaking Up and Responding to Prejudice, Bias and Stereotypes

 Educators teach as much by example as by following a curriculum.
 Role-modeling proactive responses to bias, discrimination, exclusion and bullying is one of the most important ways teachers can exercise leadership.
 This means intervening every time students tease, bully or use slurs or stereotypes.
 It means speaking up against biased jokes and criticisms.
 And it means pointing out injustice during discussions of history and literature, in community and school interactions, or in the news.